MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-413-Principles-Reasonable-Cost-Reimbursement-Payment-EndStage-Renal-Disease-Services-Prospectively-Determined-Payment-Rates-Skilled-Nursing-Facilities-Payment-Acute-Kidney-Injury-Dialysis/subpart-L-Payment-Organ-Acquisition-Costs-Transplant-Hospitals-Organ-Procurement-Organizations-Histocompatibility-Laboratories/section-413.402.md

 (i) Donor burial and funeral expenses.

-(ii) Transportation costs of the cadaveric donor after organ procurement for funeral services or for burial.
+(ii) Transportation costs of the deceased donor after organ procurement for funeral services or for burial.

 (iii) Transportation costs for a living donor.